Mte90/Firefox-OS-Bookmark-for-Wordpress/README.md

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

 Plugin for create the manifest.webapp file for install your site as an hosted app on Firefox OS/Firefox/Firefox for Android!
-You can add your site in the Firefox Marketplace!

 == Features ==